Mohiuddin2/testing_assingment/README.md

 # Node.js recruitment task

-We'd like you to build a simple Movie API.
-It should provide two endpoints:
+Have built a simple Movie API.
+It two endpoints:

 1. `POST /movies`
    1. Allows creating a movie object based on movie title passed in the request body
-   2. Based on the title additional movie details should be fetched from https://omdbapi.com/ and saved to the database.
-Data we would like you to fetch from OMDb API:
+   2. Based on the title additional movie details is fetched from https://omdbapi.com/ and saved to the mongodb.
+Data is fetched from OMDb API as
+      bellow:
    ```
      Title: string
      Released: date